icook/yota/docs/AJAX.rst

 On-Submit Validation
 =======================
 A simple on submit validation should be very simple if you're sticking with the default Nodes.
-These Nodes are already setup to interact with the default render_error function in Yota's JavaScript library, so all you really need to
+These Nodes are already setup to pass the required error div ids and element ids to the client using the default render_error function in Yota's JavaScript library, so all you really need to do is set the global context key 'ajax' to equal True.
+This activates the JavaScript library.

+By default the render_success function will look for a 'message' key in the return value of :meth:`Form.success_header_generate` so this method should be overriden to pass apropriate information if that action is desired.

 Piecewise Validation
 =======================